 A: Going to the hospital or seeing a doctor is very expensive in the U.S. and you will most likely need to have a medical insurance card.
-There is an Urgent Care Clinic in the same building as IIE in Suite #308.
-There is also a medical clinic in the Sheraton Waikiki Hotel at 2255 Kalakaua Avenue in Waikiki.
+There is a Minute Clinic (doctor) in the same building as IIE in Long's Drugs, 2nd floor.
+There is also an Urgent Care Clinic in the same building as IIE in Suite #308.